MicrosoftDocs/azure-docs/articles/storage/common/storage-disaster-recovery-guidance.md

 #### Change feed and blob data inconsistencies

-Geo-redundant failover of storage accounts with [change feed](../blobs/storage-blob-change-feed.md) enabled could result in inconsistencies between the change feed logs and the blob data and/or metadata.
+Customer-managed (unplanned) failover of storage accounts with [change feed](../blobs/storage-blob-change-feed.md) enabled could result in inconsistencies between the change feed logs and the blob data and/or metadata.
 Such inconsistencies can result from the asynchronous nature of change log updates and data replication between the primary and secondary regions.
 You can avoid inconsistencies by taking the following precautions:

 - Ensure that all log records are flushed to the log files.
 - Ensure that all storage data is replicated from the primary to the secondary region.